 The Board provides leadership within a framework of prudent and effective controls, which enables risk to be properly assessed and managed.
 The Board sets the strategic aims, ensures that the necessary financial and human resources are in place to meet its objectives, and reviews management performance.
 The Board also sets values and standards, and ensures that the obligations to its stakeholders are understood and delivered.

 The Board has a total of 21 members, 10 of which are elected by occupiers of agricultural land who pay Drainage Rates directly to the Board for the services they receive (the elected members), and 11 members are appointed by the constituent Councils to represent the extent of other interests in the Drainage District (the appointed members).

 The Board is democratically accountable to those that pay for the service in its Drainage District.
 Consequently all money that we raise to do work in our Drainage District is spent actually doing work that benefits the Drainage District.
 All Board members are bound by the Members Code of Conduct and should also Register their Interests before taking office.

-Following closure of the Audit Commission on 31 March 2015 and expiration of the current audit contracts the Government’s Specified Person (Smaller Authorities Audit Appointments Ltd) will appoint an External Auditor each year to audit the Board’s Accounts and governance arrangements (the Appointed Auditor).
+Following closure of the Audit Commission on 31 March 2015 and expiration of its audit contracts the Government’s Specified Person (Smaller Authorities Audit Appointments Ltd) now appoints an External Auditor each year to review the Board’s Accounts and governance arrangements (the Appointed Auditor).
 The Appointed Auditor reports directly to the Board and therefore provides independent assurance to the Board and its stakeholders that the Accounts have been prepared in accordance with proper practices and that governance arrangements are sufficiently robust.
 Furthermore the Internal Auditor checks that the Board’s management team are fully complying with these governance arrangements and reports directly to the Board on this every year.
 All of the Board’s business processes are ISO 9001 and 14001 quality assured.